BRYAN CASH

 Taps

 I like some of the taps made in France.
 There are a few makers there that make a real art of this work and manufacture nice classic and historical models.
-Traditional finishes would include chrome plating, which is a durable and fairly unchanging finish, nickel plating, which will patina slowly over time, and natural brass, which is the base material of the tap and will patina fairly quickly.
+Traditional finishes would include chrome plating, which is a durable and fairly unchanging finish, nickel plating, which will patinate slowly over time, and natural brass, which is the base material of the tap and will patinate fairly quickly.
 Also possible is high-quality gold plating.
 Shown below is one of my favorites, a classic model with nice form and some interesting details.
 Because it uses ceramic disc valves instead of jumper washer, it is available with straight cross, water drop cross, or lever handles.

-French, chrome-plated brass |
+French, brass French, chrome-plated brass

 And perhaps my favorite taps are a classic series made in Italy continuously for 100 years (“has never been out of production since 1926”) and that are the highest-quality build available.
 They use unique and unrivaled mechanical valves, adjustable copper mixing pipes, bronze in-wall components, the best quality finishing (brass, gold, chrome, nickel), and have long-term availability of replacement parts.
 Below are two nice washbasin mixers.
 The unique mechanical valves are only available with cross handles.
 A common ceramic disc valve is available with lever handles.

-Italian, chrome-plated brass |
+Italian, chrome-plated brass Italian, chrome-plated brass

 Finishes